CristianArielGarcia/clubes-app/README.txt

 # or manually create the file and add your environment variables
 ```

+Note: Ensure the .env files uses a port that is not already in use on your machine.
+Remember, the ports on .env.examples are just examples!

 ### 3. Start the Application with Docker

 Build and start the backend and frontend services: